Bailout Stigma: Related Literature

-Banks' reputational concerns are explicitly considered in \citet{ennis2013over}, \citet{jennifer2014predatory}, \citet{chari2014reputation}, and \citet{ennis2019interventions}.
+Banks' reputational concerns are explicitly considered in \citet{ennis2013over}, \citet{jennifer2014predatory}, \citet{chari2014reputation}, \citet{ennis2019interventions}, and \citet{hu-zhang}.
 In \citet{ennis2013over}, to meet their short-term liquidity needs, banks with high-quality assets use interbank lending while those with low-quality assets use the discount window.
 The resulting discount window stigma is reflected in the subsequent pricing of assets.
-In \citet{jennifer2014predatory}, financially strong banks use the Federal Reserve's Term Auction Facility since winning the auction at a premium signals financial strength, which protects them from predatory trading.
-The main focus in \citet{chari2014reputation} is on how reputational concerns in secondary loan markets can result in persistent adverse selection.
+In \citet{jennifer2014predatory}, financially strong banks use the Federal Reserve's Term Auction Facility since winning the auction at a premium signals financial strength, which protects them from predatory trading. {\citet{hu-zhang} study the banks' choice between the Discount Window and Term Auction Facility (TAF) where funds are immediately available from the Discount Window, albeit entailing a stigma, whereas TAF releases funds with delay.
+They show how banks self-select themselves into different programs.} The main focus in \citet{chari2014reputation} is on how reputational concerns in secondary loan markets can result in persistent adverse selection.
 Since all three studies consider discrete types of banks and there is no government bailout, their results are not directly comparable to ours. \citet{ennis2019interventions} extends \citet{philippon2012optimal} by allowing banks to borrow from the discount window before borrowing from the market, thereby formalizing the discount window stigma alluded to in \citet{philippon2012optimal}.
-There are two main differences between these studies and our work.
-First, there is only one investment opportunity in these studies; hence, they do not capture the dynamics of a stimulation effect---e.g., the possibility of stimulation being either short-lived or delayed.
-Second, they characterize equilibria for given discount window rates or the auction mechanism, whereas we study the optimal bailout policy.
-The main focus in \citet{chari2014reputation} is on how reputational concerns in secondary loan markets can result in persistent adverse selection, but they do not consider government bailout.
+There are two main differences between \citet{ennis2019interventions} and our work.
+First, there is only one investment opportunity in \citet{ennis2019interventions}, hence it does not capture the dynamics of a stimulation effect (e.g., the possibility of stimulation being either short-lived or delayed).
+Second, \citet{ennis2019interventions} characterizes equilibria for exogenously given discount window rates, whereas we study the optimal bailout policy.